 School nursing service

-Warwickshire school nursing service is a nurse-led service that supports children, young people and their families.
+Connect for Health, Warwickshire’s school nursing service, is a nurse-led service that supports children, young people and their families.
 The service is for all school-aged children (age 5 to 19 and up to 25 for individuals with additional needs) and their parents/carers.
 The service offers advice and support with a wide range of health and wellbeing concerns from eating, sleeping and dental health to friendships, emotional stress and anxieties and parenting.